 The strategy we use here on our homestead is to micro-manage the soil ph levels according to the crop.

 I plant my high acid-loving plants together so I’m only amending the soil for acid in one area.

 This is my variation of companion planting based on soil preference.
 I plant my rhubarb between my blueberry plants and my raspberries are one row over from my blueberries.

 Because these are perennial plants, they’re staying in the same soil and spot year after year, I amend the soil once in the spring by adding fir mulch.
-This doubles as my mummy berry (a fungus that infects blueberries) protection as well as moisture retention in the summer months (blueberries have shallow roots).
+This doubles as my mummy berry (a fungus that infects blueberries) protection as well as moisture retention in the summer months since blueberries have shallow roots.

 When I plant beets, I add a small amount of wood ash to that row only.
-When I go to plant something else there the next year, the ph level has pretty much went back to it’s normal slighty acidic range.
+When I go to plant something else there the next year, the ph level has pretty much gone back to its normal slightly acidic range.

 Because our soil is slightly acidic we use lime to alter the ph of the soil every few years.
 Generally, we do it about every 2 to 3 years in the early spring.